Triple H: Chief Operating Officer (2011–2013)

 At the end of the July 18 episode of Raw, Triple H returned on behalf of WWE's board of directors to relieve his father-in-law Vince McMahon of his duties.
 This was followed by the announcement that he had been assigned to take over as Chief Operating Officer (COO) of the WWE.
 This was during a storyline where CM Punk had won the WWE Championship and left the company.
 Though a new champion was crowned, Triple H helped re-sign Punk and upheld both championship reigns.
 He announced he would referee a match to unify both WWE Championships on August 14 at SummerSlam.
 Although he counted a pinfall for CM Punk to win, John Cena's leg was on the ropes, which would break the pin.
 Regardless, Triple H's longtime friend Kevin Nash attacked Punk immediately after the match to allow Alberto Del Rio to become the new champion.
 Though Nash and Punk demanded a match against each other, Triple H fired Nash for insubordination and booked himself in a No Disqualification match on September 18 at Night of Champions with his position of COO on the line.
 Triple H defeated Punk at Night of Champions despite interference from John Laurinaitis, Nash, The Miz and R-Truth.
 After repeated attacks from these wrestlers in various matches, the majority of WWE's on-screen staff gave Triple H a vote of no confidence.
-Mr. McMahon returned to relieve him of his duties on Raw, though he remained the COO.
-Laurinaitis was named interim general manager of Raw, and booked him and Punk in a tag team match against Miz and R-Truth on October 23 at Vengeance.
-During the match, Nash once again attacked him (costing Triple H and Punk the match) and did so the following night on the October 24 episode of Raw, hospitalizing him (kayfabe).
+Mr. McMahon returned to relieve him of his duties on the October 10 episode of Raw SuperShow, though he remained the COO.
+Laurinaitis was named interim general manager of Raw, and booked him and Punk in a tag team match against The Miz and R-Truth on October 23 at Vengeance.
+During the match, Nash once again attacked him (costing Triple H and Punk the match) and did so the following night on the October 24 episode of Raw SuperShow, hospitalizing him (kayfabe).
 WWE later announced that Triple H had sustained a fractured vertebra, and would be out of action.
 He returned on December 12, as part of the Slammy Awards.
-On December 18, he defeated Nash at TLC: Tables, Ladders, and Chairs in sledgehammer ladder match, after attacking him with a sledgehammer.Triple H returned on the January 30, 2012 episode of Raw to evaluate Laurinaitis' performance as general manager.
+On December 18, he defeated Nash at TLC: Tables, Ladders, and Chairs in sledgehammer ladder match, after attacking him with a sledgehammer.Triple H returned on the January 30, 2012 episode of Raw SuperShow to evaluate Laurinaitis' performance as general manager.
 Before he could announce the decision, he was interrupted by the returning Undertaker.
 After initially refusing the rematch as he did not want to tarnish The Undertaker's legacy, Triple H accepted the challenge after being called a coward who lives in Shawn Michaels' shadow, on the condition their rematch be contested inside Hell in a Cell.
 Triple H went on to lose this match on April 1 at WrestleMania XXVIII.